SAT® Test Policies

 If you are caught with any prohibited electronic device or if your device is found making noise at any time, the administrative staff of the test center reserves the right to confiscate the device.
 You may also be dismissed from the test center, and your scores may be canceled.

-SAT Test Accommodations
+Digital SAT Test Accommodations

-To ensure fairness and impartiality for every individual, the College Board provides special provisions called SAT accommodations for those with documented disabilities and lets the students take the test with some modifications.
+To ensure fairness and impartiality for every individual, the College Board provides special provisions called Digital SAT accommodations for those with documented disabilities and lets the students take the test with some modifications.

 Who is allowed to request accommodations?

-If you have a documented disability that affects your SAT participation, you are eligible to request accommodations from the College Board.
+If you have a documented disability that affects your Digital SAT participation, you are eligible to request accommodations from the College Board.
 The type of documentation required may differ depending on the disability and the accommodation requested.
 Some examples of disabilities include:

 1. Visual Impairments and Blindness